chanzuckerberg/czi-oss-training/02-participating-in-oss/03-good-corporate-oss-citizen.md

 Historically, the relationship between some open source projects and organizations that use OSS has been shaky.
 This is partly due to how organizations build business relationships, which are not always aligned with or work for open source projects and communities, so some organizations struggle to find productive and impactful ways to contribute to open source.
 Another source of friction arises when the organization's needs and motivations to participate in open source are not aligned with or communicated to the project and their community.
 In those cases, the organization can often be perceived as self-serving, and it might struggle to establish trust within the open-source community.

 However, some success cases exist in which organizations and open source projects have established fruitful and long-term relationships.
-We will provide some [examples of impactful corporate engagements later on in this chapter](#examples-of-good-corporate-open-source-contributions-️).
+We will provide some [examples of impactful corporate engagements later in this chapter](#examples-of-good-corporate-open-source-contributions-️).

-A common contribution pattern adopted by organizations is to play employees to have a substantial amount of their contractual time to participating in open source projects.
-While this might seem a low-friction approach it is important that said employees familiarize themselves with the contribution processes and norms within that project and its community.
+A typical contribution pattern adopted by organizations is to give employees a substantial amount of their contractual time to participate in open source projects.
+While this might seem a low-friction approach, it is essential that said employees familiarize themselves with the contribution processes and norms within that project and its community.

+> **Note** > [Chapter 2.4.](../02-participating-in-oss/04-contributing-tips.md) covers many contribution best practices that apply to both individual and corporate contributors.

 ## Familiarize with Community Standards 📖

 All open source contributions start with understanding project-specific community standards and processes.
-This first step is crucial for corporate contributors as they might encounter additional challenges in building a reputation and trust within the project community (vs. an individual contributor)[^1].
-Taking the time to understand community standards early, and making an active effort to follow them, signals a strong respect for volunteers' time and the community.
+This first step is crucial for corporate contributors, who might encounter additional challenges in building a reputation and trust within the project community (vs. an individual contributor)[^1].
+Taking the time to understand community standards early and actively follow them signals a strong respect for volunteers' time and the community.

 [^1]: While this might not always be true, many open source projects are extra cautious when engaging with corporate contributors due to a lack of understanding of their motivations or for fear of a corporate takeover.

 These standards are usually available in the project's documentation under the community, developer, or contributor sections.
 Corporate-sponsored individual contributors should familiarize themselves with the following non-exhaustive set of guidelines.

 > **Important**
 > Some of the most important documents to read are the project's Code of Conduct, Contributor Guidelines, Governance or Leadership Structure, and the LICENSE file.
-The following sections provide a glimpse of the type of information you might encounter in these documents.
+The following sections provide a glimpse of the information in these documents.

 ### (New) Contributor guidelines